ebbam/coal_usa/README.md

+# README: Replicating Mark, Rafaty, Schwarz:
-# "Spatial-temporal dynamics of employment shocks in declining coal mining regions and potentialities of the 'just transition'" - Mark, Rafaty, Schwarz.
-Currently available on arxiv: https://arxiv.org/abs/2211.12619
+### "Spatial-temporal dynamics of employment shocks in declining coal mining regions and potentialities of the 'just transition'".
+##### Currently available on arxiv: https://arxiv.org/abs/2211.12619

 The following repository allows for the replication of "Spatial-temporal dynamics of employment shocks in declining coal mining regions and potentialities of the 'just transition'" - Mark, Rafaty, Schwarz.
 Currently available on arxiv: https://arxiv.org/abs/2211.12619